Charter Schools

 Fostering high-quality educational opportunities, fair and equitable treatment, and improved outcomes for students and families in Philadelphia through rigorous charter school evaluations, effective oversight, and meaningful supports.

-The Charter Schools Office supports The School District of Philadelphia’s Board of Education in its role as an authorizer of brick and mortar charter schools operating in Philadelphia.
+The Charter Schools Office supports The School District of Philadelphia’s Board of Education in its role as an authorizer of brick-and-mortar charter schools operating in Philadelphia.

 Click here to learn more about The School District of Philadelphia’s Board of Education.